-The Mungiki are Kenya's most violent and notorious mafia/ cult/ political movement.
-They might also be the largest gang in the world.
+The Mungiki are not only Kenya's most violent and notorious mafia/cult/political movement, they might be the largest gang in the world.

 Taliban member Caleb Yare said the Luos were unprepared for armed Mungiki raids in Mathare after the 2007 elections.
 They fought back with pangas and rocks, sometimes dropping cinder blocks from roofs to thwart assailants.

 George Kamande rolled back his sleeves to show the scars.

 “You take the oath.
 I cut myself, you cut yourself, we mix it.
 I suck your blood, you suck my blood, and then we are linked, and you can never surrender,” he told me.